pwaring/dehydrated-djbdns/README.md

 djbdns record to the screen and pause.
 You should add this record to your servers in the normal way and then press enter.
-The hook script will then query the nameservers for the domain until all of them respond with the correct challenge, at which point it will hand control back to `letsencrypt.sh`.
+The hook script will then query the nameservers for the domain until all of them respond with the correct challenge, at which point it will hand control back to `dehydrated`.
 By default, the hook script will query the nameservers once a minute and make 10 attempts before giving up.

 This hook script intentionally has little in the way of error checking and allows all exceptions to bubble up to the top level.
-When this happens, Python should exit with a non-zero return code, which `letsencrypt.sh` will see as an error and halt.
-It is then up to the user to fix the relevant issue (e.g. if the domain name passed as a parameter to `letsencrypt.sh` does not exist).
+When this happens, Python should exit with a non-zero return code, which `dehydrated` will see as an error and halt.
+It is then up to the user to fix the relevant issue (e.g. if the domain name passed as a parameter to `dehydrated` does not exist).

 ## Credits